-Mental and physical condition
+Mental or physical condition

-You are required to disclose any mental or physical condition and provide details of the illness, duration of treatment, name and contact details of treating practitioner for any condition that may affect your fitness to practice pharmacy.
+You are required to disclose any mental or physical condition and provide details of the illness, duration of treatment, name and contact details of treating practitioner for any condition that may affect your fitness to practise pharmacy.